 126 Forest Ecology Field Trip Assessment of southeastern forest ecosystems including Smoky Mountain communities, and upland and bottomland forests of the Georgia Piedmont and South Carolina Coastal Plain.
 Field trip at end of spring semester.
+Prerequisites: A course in plant identification and a course in ecology, permission of instructor.
 Two hours.
 Donnelly, DeHayes.